-G3.8 Mitigate the visual impact of the building bulk, where a building is large relative to its neighbours and to other nearby buildings.
+G3.8 Mitigate the visual impact of building bulk, where a building is large relative to its neighbours and to other nearby buildings.

 This applies to buildings that are more than around 50% taller than their immediate neighbours.
 It also applies to large floor plate buildings, particularly those with an unusually elongated plan form or very large wall planes.
-Large floor plate buildings are those that are in the order of twice or three times the width and depth of other buildings around.
+Large floor plate buildings are those that are approximately twice or three times the width and depth of other buildings around.

-Utilise techniques such as introducing:
+Utilise techniques such as:

-- a secondary foreground volume or volumes to help obscure the primary volume when viewed from neighbouring spaces; - transitional volumes between the smaller existing buildings and the larger, primary volume of the new development; - contrast between projecting and recessive elements; and/or; - sculptural form.
+- a secondary foreground volume or volumes to help obscure the primary volume when viewed from neighbouring spaces; - transitional volumes between the smaller existing buildings and the larger, primary volume of the new development; - contrast between projecting and recessive elements; and/or; - sculptural form. - In situations characterised by a mix of buildings, and where a buildings.
+Note that guidelines relating to design coherence also apply.

-In situations characterised by a mix of buildings, and where a building accommodates an important public function, contrast-in the form of large and simple bulk-may be justified.
+Reduction in site coverage to addressing visual dominance of conspicuously high building mass building accommodates an important public function, contrast - in the form of large and simple bulk - may be justified.
 However, a sense of human scale is always required at the street, or at other public edges of the building that are used by pedestrians.